 Children were regularly reminded that their presumed end of life would be in Hell.
 A common fantasy in this period was that God would forgive your sins and send you to Heaven.
 Your fate was unknown, but determined at your birth.

-Later in the 17th century, funerals became more elaborate.
+Later in the 17th century, New England funerals became more elaborate.
 Embalming became a common practice and headstones more ornamented.
 Liquor – in liberal amounts – became a large part of the funeral ritual.
 According to “Customs and Fashions of Old New England” by Alice Morse Earle and published in 1893, the preparation for the funeral began immediately after a person died.
 The body was washed, embalmed, and then set out to rest in either the home of the family or the church, often up to four days while the family prepared for the big day.

 Earle wrote of Londonderry, NH, and surrounding towns settled by Scotch and Irish immigrants:

 “… The announcement of a death was a signal for cessation of daily work throughout the neighborhood.
 Kindly assistance was at once given at the house of mourning.
 Women flocked to do the household work and to prepare the funeral feast.
 Men brought gifts of food, or household necessities, and rendered all the advice and help that was needed.
 A gathering was held the night before the funeral, which in feasting and drinking partook somewhat of the nature of an Irish wake.
 Much New England rum was consumed at this gathering, and also before the procession to the grave, and after the interment the whole party returned to the house for an ‘arval,’ and drank again.